OCD Therapy in Lynchburg, VA

 Obsessions are unwanted, intrusive thoughts, images, urges, or sensations that keep popping into your mind, no matter how much you try to push them away.
 They often go against your values and what matters most to you— leaving you with anxiety, shame, or even disgust.
 OCD has a way of attacking the very things you care about most.

-Compulsions are the mental or physical rituals you feel driven to do in an attempt to ease the distress caused by your obsessions.
+Compulsions are the mental or physical actions you feel driven to do in an attempt to ease the distress caused by your obsessions.
 Sometimes these are visible behaviors, like checking or washing.
 Other times, they’re invisible mental actions, like reviewing, ruminating, or trying to get 100% certainty before you can move on.
 Even when you know your compulsions are excessive, the urge to complete them can feel overwhelming.

 If you’re feeling stuck, it’s not because you’re “broken” or “weak”— it’s because OCD creates a powerful cycle of fear and temporary relief that’s hard to break on your own.